ziofil/live_plot/README.md

 The working principle is simple: create a loop in which you populate a dictionary with the data you want to plot.
 Use the keys to label different datasets.
 Still within the loop, pass it to live_plot, sit back and watch.

 ### Example
 After importing the required libraries and defining the `live_plot` function (see example notebook), populate the dictionary in a loop.
-Better still, use a `defaultdict` to return an empty list the first time you use a nonexisting key:
+Better still, use a `defaultdict` to return an empty list the first time you use a new key:

 ```python
 import numpy as np